Austaon/GroupRecommendationThesis/Database Dumps/README.md

 ### `survey` document
 Documentation for the survey result.
 Replace * with 1, 2, or 3 and & with "like", "suitable", or "selection".
-Only exception is `playlist3_like_feedback` can instead be found at `playlist3_like_specific` due to a mistake in setting up the survey.
+Only exception is that `playlist3_like_feedback` can instead be found at `playlist3_like_specific` due to a mistake in setting up the survey.

 | Name          | Type          | Notes        |
 | ------------- |:-------------:|:------------:|